 If you are a lover of tri-tip (or, a reluctant carnivore like me), you have come to the right place.
 Santa Maria is one of the top tri-tip producers in the USA, and how the community of about 105,000 got its humble beginnings.
 We began our afternoon at Moxie Cafe on McCoy Lane.
 This, right out the gate, had me confused as most in the area know that McCoy is mostly made up of industrial and office buildings.
 Turns out, that is exactly why Moxie Cafe opened.
 When a medical supply company moved in a few years back, their CEO sought out to find somewhere his employees could have a wholesome, nutritious meal on their lunch breaks rather than the nearby junk food and drive thru offerings.

 At Moxie, everything is local and fresh.
 The only oils used are olive or coconut oil and butter.
-They use no fryers, triple filter their water in addition to using charcoal to ensure you’re receiving the freshest, most pure H2O and, of course, they are extremely Vegetarian/Vegan/Gluten free friendly.
+They use no fryers, triple filter their water in addition to using charcoal to ensure you’re receiving the freshest, most pure H2O.
+Music to my ears?
+They’re extremely Vegetarian/Vegan/Gluten free friendly.
 With their signature dish being the tri-tip chili, I decided to get myself a bowl and, let me tell you: It was the real deal.
 I have just started re-introducing meat back into my diet, and you can truly taste the difference to the smoky, bold flavors in their meat and chili.
 A secret family recipe, this is the chili that began it all for the now-Moxie Cafe back at a Santa Maria chili cook off.